HITECHCRIME/HC_S35_Upclick/README.md

 Big campaigns (?) not sharing the profits
 Mind the gap between virtual and real
 The options are there, so are the stakes

+likes, hearts, souls and mojis on screen amount to nothing more than a veil too thin your own loop your own mind craves attention coded into you at the origin_